-That has been my own message this year.
-We have faces, we have names; we are people you like, maybe even love.
+This has been my message: we have faces, we have names; we are people you like, maybe even love.
 We are as good and kind as anyone else and we deserve to be heard.
-Over the next year, I’d like to find kinder, more inclusive ways to talk about reproductive rights.
-I’m not alone.
-Our Facts of Choice event sold out in under two hours.
-Angry “debates” aren’t getting us anywhere – no one can be heard.

 A minimum of 10 women a day still leave for Britain or elsewhere to get the medical care that they need.
 If they can afford it.
 If they can travel.
 If they are well enough.
 Others must take pills ordered illegally online, without a doctor’s supervision.
 Or do unspeakable things, at unspeakable risk, in a bid to end it themselves.Or be forced to continue a pregnancy against their will.

 I’m not attempting to change anyone’s deep seated beliefs.
-I’m simply telling my story and hoping those not overwhelmed by one strict ideology might hear.
-And remember this is not about me – it’s about the hundreds of thousands of women (and, of course, transgender and non binary people) of all nationalities who live in Ireland under our ridiculous laws.
+I’m simply telling my story.
+This is not about me – it’s about the hundreds of thousands of women (and, of course, transgender and non binary people) who live in Ireland under our ridiculous laws.
 Some are in crisis today.
 You know them.
 You just may not know that you do.